Skip to content

 • Your program does not rely on interaction with an astronaut.

-• Your program is written in Python 3.11 and is named main.py, and it runs without errors when tested with the Astro Pi Replay Tool using python3 main.py.
+• Your program is written in Python 3.11 and is named main.py.
+It runs without errors when tested with the Astro Pi Replay Tool using python3 main.py.

 • Your program does not rely on any additional libraries other than those listed in the Mission Space Lab creator guide (rpf.io/msl-creators).

-• Your program monitors its running time and stops after 10 minutes have elapsed.
+• Your program monitors its running time and stops after 10 minutes have passed.

 • There is no bad language, rudeness, or political statements in your program.